h15200/notes/recursion.md

 ```

-## tail recursion (tail call optimization) Stack won't pop back up if you do it this way
+## tail recursion (tail call optimization) Stack won't pop back up if you do it this way - Time complexity is still O(n) but Space complexity is O(1)

+with tail recursion, we don't need the initial stacks for the return value, so the cpu is ONLY using one stack.

+For tail recursion, you CARRY the return variable inside the params TO the recursive calls so that when you hit the base case, you don't need to go back.

 ```
 const factorial = (n, product = 1) => {